jadolg/porkbun-ddns/README.md

 Not a fan of running snaps or docker?
 Not a problem!
 Grab the binary for your system/architecture directly from the [release](https://github.com/jadolg/porkbun-ddns/releases) page and start using it.

+### From source

+You can also just install from GitHub using Go directly `go install github.com/jadolg/porkbun-ddns@v0.6.1`

 ## Example configuration

 ```yaml